'What's in a name? That which we call a rose by any other name would smell as sweet'.-William Shakespeare

-When he queried, I told him that it would not be beneficial to acknowledge that this man was not the black widow murderer, since the real killer was still on the loose.
+When he had queried, I told him that it would not be beneficial to acknowledge that this man was not the black rose widow killer, since the real murderer was still on the loose.
 Brunswick agreed, and we left the train station returning to the headquarters of the Victoria Police.

 The next morning, one of the officers had identified the murderer from the previous night, as Mr Paul Derrington, a local from Melbourne.
 But what was paramount was the fact that he was recently mistakenly released from the Melbourne Gaol.

 The gaol was a bluestone building and courtyard, next to the police watch-house and city court building.
 It had a north wing, central hall and chapel, with a perimeter wall.

 There we spoke to the chief warder, a Mr Anderson, who proceeded to inform us that the man was a prisoner, but was mentally incapacitated and was suffering from acute madness.

 What was interesting was the fact that his wife came by every day to visit him, and odd as it was, our visit coincided with her visit.
 I assumed that the widow had come to speak to the warder, about the death of her husband.
 Of the wife of the deceased madman, I can say only that I noticed this verbigerative speech of hers that denoted her symptoms of lunacy.

 Then she left, but not before she offered a harsh warning that I should beware of the women that I associate with.
 I did not pay attention, and thought that she was in the grieving process of mourning her former husband.
 I was confident enough to then dismiss this man as the black rose widow killer.